Terrorvision

 Terrorvision are an English rock band.
-They were formed in 1987 (as The Spoilt Bratz) in Keighley, West Yorkshire, England, and initially disbanded in 2001.
+They were formed in 1987 (as The Spoilt Bratz) in Keighley, West Yorkshire, and initially disbanded in 2001.
 The band used Bradford as a base after the name change to Terrorvision in 1991, by which time the band members had all moved there.

 History

 The re-release of their second single, "My House" (from the album Formaldehyde), in January 1994 proved to be Terrorvision's breakthrough to UK Singles Chart success, and preceded by months the release of their second album How to Make Friends and Influence People in April 1994.
 The leading single from that album, "Oblivion", was also a chart success.
 All subsequent singles achieved Top 40 entries in the UK, culminating in the release of "Tequila", which reached number 2.
 The band won the Kerrang!
-Award for Best Newcomer in 1994, (the award at the time was not split into British and International categories), then followed this up with Best British Band the following year.
+Award for Best Newcomer in 1994.